Use Of Trusts In Estate Planning

 There are many different types of trust but there are four main types which are bare trusts, interest in possession trusts, discretionary trusts and charitable trusts.

-An interest in possession trust is where the beneficiaries have a right to the income from the trust after expenses and the Trustees usually have to pass all the income over to the beneficiaries.
-So far as the capital is concerned, then the beneficiaries usually don’t have any rights in relation to that and the capital will often pass to a different beneficiary or beneficiaries in the future.
+Interest In Possession – An interest in possession trust is where the beneficiaries have a right to the income from the trust after expenses and the Trustees usually have to pass all the income over to the beneficiaries.
+So as far as the capital is concerned, then the beneficiaries usually don’t have any rights in relation to that and the capital will often pass to a different beneficiary or beneficiaries in the future.